vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ### Make the RFC call

-The actual RFC call is done through a Request/Response element.
+The RFC call is sent with a request reply step.
 The only thing we need to configure is the name of the destination (see above).
-That's all.
-The payload and the name of the function module to be called is defined in the XML.
+The payload and the name of the function module to call is defined in the XML.

 ![image](/assets/2025-06-05/100.png)

 ### Translate the RFC call's response

-The answer from the RFC call is coded in XML as part of the message body.
-As it's easier to handle JSON on the Peakboard side, we just translate the XML code into JSON by using the corresponding element.
+The response from the RFC call is in XML, as part of the message body.
+It's easier to deal with JSON than RFC, when we're in Peakboard.
+So, we translate the XML code into JSON with an XML to JSON converter.

 ![image](/assets/2025-06-05/110.png)

-## Authentification
+## Authentication

 The caller of the service mut be authenticated.
 The easiest way to do this is to go to the Integration Runtime in BTP portal and generate a pair of Service Keys.
 The Client ID and CLient Secret can be used for the call with Basic Authentification as user name and password.